 As long as you are comfortable with the reasons why you purchased the assets that you chose to include in your portfolio, there is not a lot of work to do to maintain your portfolio.
 Admittedly, creating a robust investment portfolio does require a certain amount of technical understanding if you wish to minimise risk, but you will probably not blow up your account, even with poor asset choices, as long as you remain sufficiently diversified among asset classes.
 Many people will choose to outsource the portfolio management to their advisor to free up their spare time for other things, but if you are just starting out, and have never done any investing before, it would certainly be a good use of your time to acquaint yourself with the basics.

-Owning real estate is like owning a small business.
+Owning investment real estate in Japan is like owning a small business.
 The nature of the returns during the ownership period are fixed in nature (like a bond) and the basis of the cash-flow is itself a transaction between you (the landlord), and your renters.
 Even if you employ a property agent to take care of marketing for tenants when a room becomes vacant, and a property manager, to ensure that the property upkeep (cleaning, repairs, etc.) is taken care of, you will still have to dedicate time to interacting with these contractors.
 Further, unlike a portfolio of securities, a property will often incur unforeseen expense for repairs and improvements which may require you to commit further capital, or require your time to locate reasonably priced third party contractors (painters, air conditioning servicing companies, propane gas providers, internet and cable service providers, guarantor companies etc.) that are necessary to maintain the marketability of the property.
 “Self managing” is only realistic for those already retired, or managing real estate assets full time as a profession.
 Even outsourcing the “management” aspect of ownership, you will still be required to use your time and money on the property throughout the life of the mortgage to ensure an equitable return on your investment.